Dear Members of the SASD Community,

 prerogative.

 The shadow coach will attend all tournaments with the team, as far as is practicably possible.
+The shadow coach must attend all training functions of the team.

 The Responsibilities of Head Coach towards Shadow Coach:

-Should actively work to develop the coaching abilities and insights of the shadow coach through discussing
+Should actively work to develop the coaching abilities and insights of the shadow coach through discussing coaching issues with them.

 The shadow coach should become an integral part of the team-coach machine.
-The head coach must make
+The head coach must make the shadow coach feel included.

-When seeking funding for tournaments, the head coach must seek funding for the shadow coach as well as
+When seeking funding for tournaments, the head coach must seek funding for the shadow coach as well as the team.

 Looking forward to receiving numerous applications.